SayujM/on-device-rag-agent/RAG_Agent_Plan.md

     *   **Objective:** Generate a coherent and accurate answer using the Gemma GGUF model based on the user query and retrieved context.
     *   **Implementation:** Integrate the Gemma GGUF model (from our `gemma_gguf_loader.py`) into the `response_generation_node`.
     *   **Prompt Engineering:** Craft a sophisticated prompt that instructs Gemma to synthesize information from the retrieved chunks to answer the user's original query, potentially incorporating `personalization_context`.
 The prompt should emphasize grounding the answer in the provided context.
+    *   **Update:** The Gemma GGUF model needs to generate coherent and accurate answers in Malayalam when the query and context are in Malayalam.
+Prompt engineering will be key here as well.

 *   **Step 3.3: Initial Agent Testing**
     *   **Objective:** Verify the end-to-end functionality of the RAG agent with a single query.